machine mastery

 Pump Issues

-• Blank basket test fails
+• Blank basket test fails—gauge doesn’t max out

 • Weak or no water flow

-• Inconsistent pressure with good technique
+• Inconsistent pressure even when technique is solid

-• Check warranty coverage
+• Check if warranty still applies

-• Contact Breville support
+• Call Breville support

-• Professional repair may be needed
+• Professional repair might be needed

 Scale Buildup

-Solution: Descale the machine
+Fix: Descale the machine properly

-• Follow our descaling guide
+• Check out our descaling guide

 • Use Breville solution or citric acid